-The display brings together domestic keyboard instruments from the past five hundred years and explores the social, artistic and cultural significance of these beautiful objects.
+The display brings together domestic keyboard instruments from the past 500 years, and explores the social, artistic and cultural significance of these beautiful objects.

 The instruments, some of which are on public display for the first time, have been selected from the Horniman and Victoria and Albert Museum’s rich musical collections.